babashka/process/README.md

 ```

 The function `check` takes a process, waits for it to finish and returns it.
 When
-the exit code is non-zero, it will throw, which can be turned off with `{:throw
+the exit code is non-zero, it will throw.
-false}`.

 ``` clojure
 user=> (-> (process ["ls" "foo"]) check :exit deref)